-The requirements of the COVID-19 Protection Framework must be adhered to - https://covid19.govt.nz/trafficlights/covid-19-protection-framework/
+The requirements of the COVID-19 Protection Framework must be adhered to - https://covid19.govt.nz/traffic-lights/covid-19-protection-framework/

-These areas must not be accessed at any time by a case.
+These areas must not be accessed at any time by a case or household contact isolating.

 Regularly cleaning frequently touched surfaces - such as intercoms and lift buttons, hand railings and common area door handles - with disinfectant can reduce the spread of germs between residents.